rnyit/pvpgn-password-request/README.md

 ## What is PvPGN password request?

-PvPGN password request is a script written in PHP with a PHP mailer built-in that allow any PvPGN client to recover the password through a Battle.net private server that is running on PvPGN.
+PvPGN password request is a script written in PHP with a [PHP Mailer](https://github.com/PHPMailer/PHPMailer) built-in that allow any PvPGN client to recover the password through a Battle.net private server that is running on PvPGN.
 Officially, PvPGN has no built-in function to rocover a lost password and this script can be used to have that function working.

 ## How is working?